 Consider Abilities, Education and Experience

-Community groups, school organizations. internships and volunteer events .
-Professional abilities.
+Community groups, school organizations, internships, volunteer events, Professional abilities.
 Initial career goal, short, medium, and long term goals.
-These goals should have time set aside to establish, growth, and advance your career in the short, medium and long term.
+These goals should have time set aside to establish, grow, and advance your career in the short, medium and long term.

 Career Plan Final Draft